 Guided nature walks

 This activity is rewarding because the reserve has got three trails; the Kyeibbale trail which takes you through an area with tall rock formations, forested caves and valley.
 The Sitatunga trail takes you through the grassland and wetland and this trail offers tourists an opportunity to come across the rare sitatunga antelopes and its from which it gets its name.
-The Kisharara trail which takes you through the main habitants within the reserve comprising of savanna, grassland and swamp fringes.
+The Kisharara trail takes you through the main habitants within the reserve comprising of savanna, grassland and swamp fringes.
 It is a good trail for seeing sitatungas and other mammal species like the troop of the black and white colobus monkey and a number of bird species.

-Due to your interest, your tour guide can arrange for you a community walk in order for you to know more about Ugandan people and their way of living.
+According to your interest, your tour guide can arrange for you a community walk in order for you to know more about Ugandan people and their way of living.
 The surrounding people known as the Banyankore or Ankole people are known for keeping large herds of long horned cattle.
 Get a chance to visit their homestead for breathtaking activities such as their ways of life, how they prepare their meals, their traditional dances, games, storytelling by the elders and many more.

 This reserve hosts over 150 bird species making it a great birding destination.
 Birds to spot include; Squacco heron, goliath heron, grey heron, black-headed heron, cattle egret, dwarf bittern, great bittern, Madagascar night heron, intermediate egret, little egret, purple heron, rufous-bellied heron, great egret, striated heron and many more.

 When to visit the reserve

 Katonga wildlife reserve can be visited by tourists throughout the year, but the best time to visit the reserve is in the dry season in the months of December, February, June and July.